hussainmuzzamil/jQuery.ish/README.md

 ## This project is to:

-- include the parts of jQuery that we can't live with out and use native js methods for everything else
+- include the parts of jQuery that we can't live without and use native js methods for everything else
 - download size of less than 1k minified and gzipped
 - offer 100% jQuery compatible syntax
 - full suport for jQuery style chaining

-## This project is not to:
+## This project is NOT to:

 - create a full featured jQuery alternative, checkout the [zepto][2] project if that is what you need
 - create a plugin that is more than 1k minified and gzipped